Aham-Singh-Kushwaha/Gesture-Controls/README.md

 Procedure
-  1.Open the "Mouse_Control.ino" file with the Arduino IDE and upload it to your board.
+  1. Open the "Mouse_Control.ino" file with the Arduino IDE and upload it to your board.
-  2.Build your Circuit (see circuit_image).
+  2. Build your Circuit (see circuit_image).
-  3.Run the java code in your Java IDE of choice(read NOTE at the end of document).
+  3. Run the java code in your Java IDE of choice(read NOTE at the end of document).
-  4.Enjoy.
+  4. Enjoy.

 NOTE :
 Make sure you run your JAVA IDE in ADMINISTRATOR mode (right-click--> "run as administrator").
 If your IDE isn't doesn't have admin privileges then the controller won't work outside the IDE window.